 Before he retired in 1885, he presided over the General Synod of the Church of England as Senior Bishop in the Australian colonies.

-Arthur de Quetteville Robin has drawn extensively on the Bishop's diaries and papers to give a full account of Hale's life and work.
-Nineteenth-century attitudes to Aboriginals, the convict era in Western Australia and the challenges of Queensland communities in the 1870s form part of the background against which Hales' work is discussed. (book flap)
+Arthur de Quetteville Robin has drawn extensively on the Bishop's diaries and papers to give a complete account of Hale's life and work.
+Nineteenth-century attitudes to Aboriginal peoples, the convict era in Western Australia, and the challenges faced by Queensland communities in the 1870s form the background against which Hales' work is discussed. (book flap)